Helpful Info

 Can I Rewire My House While Living In It?

 Yes, you can!
 However, keep in mind that certain circuits will likely be unavailable during the process, such as kitchen appliances and some lights.
-We ensure your essential appliances, like Internet routers, fridges, and freezers, stay powered, and we clean up any mess made during the process.
+During the process, we prioritise powering essentials like fridges and routers.
+Our residential electricians in Auckland are experienced in keeping homes functional even mid-project.

 What’s Involved in Rewiring a Home?